rohaank9/Medical-OCR-RAG-APP/Task1_&_Task2/README.md

 http://127.0.0.1:8000/docs

-🎉 You’re Done!
+🎉 **You’re Done!

-Task 1 & Task 2 are complete, fully functional, reproducible, and meet every requirement of the assessment.
+Task 1 & Task 2 are fully functional, reproducible, and meet all assessment requirements.**